 Fenix contributes to the FENS 2020 Virtual Forum that takes place online on 11-15 July 2020, with a streamed video presentation and a live Q&A session within the context of the event.
-In particular, Alex Upton (CSCS) and Anne Nahm (Juelich Supercomputing Centre) give a video presentation titled "Computational Resources for Neuroscientists" and are also happy to reply to any relavant questions from the audience.
+In particular, Anne Nahm (Juelich Supercomputing Centre) and Alex Upton (CSCS) give a video presentation titled "Computational Resources for Neuroscientists" and are also happy to reply to any relevant questions from the audience.

 The presentation offers an introduction to the Fenix infrastructure which is providing compute, cloud and storage resources to neuroscientists and highlights a few neuroscience projects that are using the resources provided by Fenix.
 You can find the full slides here.